Commitments and Contingencies

 |Commitments and Contingencies [Abstract]|

 6. Commitments and Contingencies

-In 1997, we entered into an exclusive license agreement with Sanofi-Aventis SA (formerly Hoechst Marion Roussel, Inc.).
-The agreement gave us a worldwide license to the patent rights and know-how related to the antipsychotic agent Fanapt (iloperidone), including the ability to develop, use, sublicense, manufacture and sell products and processes claimed in the patent rights.
+In 1997, we entered into an exclusive license agreement with Sanofi-Aventis.
+The agreement gave us a worldwide license to the patent rights and know-how related to the antipsychotic agent iloperidone, including the ability to develop, use, sublicense, manufacture and sell products and processes claimed in the patent rights.
+We are required to make additional benchmark payments as specific milestones are met.
 Upon commercialization of the product, the license agreement provides that we will pay royalties based on net sales.
-Net sales of Fanapt by Novartis during the three-month periods ended June 30, 2013 and 2012 were approximately $16.7 million and $17.0 million, respectively, and we were obligated to pay royalties of approximately $2.5 million and $1.8 million to Sanofi-Aventis on June 30, 2013 and December 31, 2012, respectively, which were included in Accounts Receivable and Accounts Payable on the Condensed Balance Sheets.

 The entire disclosure for commitments and contingencies.